-- (a) Teaching at two locations on any one day may be required. - (b) A faculty member shall not be assigned to teach at more than two locations in any semester without his/her consent. - (c) A mileage allowance of 47 cents per kilometre.
-If the employer adjusts the mileage rates for administrators during the life of this Agreement, the above rates will be amended accordingly.
-Mileage will be paid for authorized University travel on the following basis: - the first campus reported to each day will for the purpose of this article be the home campus for that day and inter-campus mileage will accumulate from that location. - there will be no mileage claim allowed for travel from the last campus to home. - (d) In the event a faculty member is required by the Employer to report to more than one campus per day in excess of six days per month, on a regular and continuing basis, the faculty member shall be reimbursed upon presentation of appropriate receipts and documents 100% of the annual incremental cost of the ICBC class 07 (business) premium that is over and above that for a class 02 (pleasure, drive to work or school).
-Such reimbursement is limited to one vehicle per faculty member and it is the responsibility of the faculty member to purchase class 07 vehicle insurance when necessary. - (e) Unreserved annual parking pass rates will be \$120.00 per year.
-Reserved annual parking pass rates will be \$200.00 per year.
+- (a) Teaching at two locations on any one day may be required. - (b) A faculty member shall not be assigned to teach at more than two locations in any semester without their consent. - (c) When travel between locations is required, as per the Employer's Business & Travel Expense Policy, mileage will be paid on the following basis: - the first campus reported to each day will for the purpose of this article be the home campus for that day and inter-campus mileage will accumulate from that location. - there will be no mileage claim allowed for travel from the last campus to home.